qmk/qmk_firmware/docs/features/combo.md

 # Combos

-The Combo feature is a chording type solution for adding custom actions.
-It lets you hit multiple keys at once and produce a different effect.
-For instance, hitting `A` and `B` within the combo term would hit `ESC` instead, or have it perform even more complex tasks.
+The Combo feature is a chording-type solution for adding custom actions.
+It lets you hit multiple keys at once to produce a different effect.
+For instance, hitting `A` and `B` could instead output `ESC`, or perform even more complex tasks.

 To enable this feature, you need to add `COMBO_ENABLE = yes` to your `rules.mk`.